Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

     REPOSITORY_NAME='Azure DevOps repository name'
     BRANCH_NAME='Azure DevOps branch name.
 This branch should already exist in the repository.'
     DIRECTORY_NAME='The directory used by Fabric to sync the workspace code.
 It can be "/" or any other sub-directory.
 If specifying a sub-directory, it must exist in the repository.'
+    ADMIN_ACCESS_IDS='The email addresses of the users who will have admin access to the Fabric project.
+Format: ("email1" "email2" "email3")'
+    PIPELINE_ADMIN_IDS='The email addresses of the users who will have admin access to the deployment pipeline.
+Format: ("email1" "email2" "email3")'
     ```

 1. Review the various flags in the [bootstrap.sh](./bootstrap.sh) script and set them as needed.
 Here is a list of the flags: